ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 # Conclusion

-Youu made it to the end of this tutorial, congratulations :)
+You made it to the end of this tutorial, congratulations :)

 In this tutorial, you learnt: